Is Your Car Ready for a Road Trip?

 Check your lights

 When driving, you want to make sure that other drivers know when you’re switching lanes, pressing on the brakes, or turning your hazard lights on.
-Doing a quick check at home is easy: Simply test out all the lights with a friend to ensure each bulb is functional.
+Doing a quick check at home is easy: Simply test out all the lights with a friend or family member to ensure each bulb is functional.
 Take note of any lights that may need to have their bulbs replaced, and get them fixed before you go.

 Check your battery